 - Doesn't have to be about what happens - Ex: ER.
-Noah Wylie with patient does he ... follow rules, give experimental drug, play basketball? - But ... not only way to be interactive.
-Instead, follow Noah, switch to patient, go to other Dr., back to Noah (Learn about characters) - Drama unfolds because of understanding of characters - True in non-interactive drama, so true in games, too - Ex: D&D dungeon, series of rooms w/monsters.
+Noah Wylie is avatar.
+With a sick patient does he ... follow rules, give experimental drug, play basketball? - But ... not only way to be interactive.
+Instead, follow Noah, switch to patient, go to other Dr., back to Noah (learn about characters, the "Why") - Drama unfolds because of understanding of characters - True in non-interactive drama, so true in games, too - Ex: D&D dungeon, series of rooms w/monsters.
 Much richer if "why" behind scenes.
 Why were dwarves there?
 Why did they die?
 How orcs break in? - Goal of entertainment is to make audience care - Use interactivity as a way to powerful technique to help this